dakotamm/research_blog/_posts/2024-04-15-penn-cove-more-kc.md

 ## Penn Cove Feasibility Assessment

-In planning for my General Exam, scoping the feasibility of a Chapter 3 involving Penn Cove has been important.
+In planning for my General Exam, scoping the feasibility of a Chapter 3 involving Penn Cove has been really important and has taken some time to realize.
 Last week, Alex and I discussed doing a spatial and temporal quick dive into KC's 2022-2024 monitoring data in Whidbey Basin.
 This would then inform whether or not it makes sense for me to dive into the specific mechanisms at play in these shallow areas that seem to be highlighted as hypoxia hotspots in the Salish Sea Model (and to some extent in LO as well).
-Given the lack of long-term data in these areas, a high-resolution model could be used to specifically target Penn Cove as an example for important mechanisms for hypoxia in these regions.
+Given the lack of long-term data in these areas, a high-resolution model (like Jilian's Hood Canal nested model) could be used to specifically target Penn Cove as an example for important mechanisms for hypoxia in these regions.

 First, I looked at the available CTD sampling that KC has conducted since 2022.
 KC has 9 sites in Whidbey Basin, with 4 in and around Whidbey Basin.
 The sites are as follows:
 * SARATOGARP (outside of Penn Cove in Saratoga Pass)